 Many people who live in Alexandria and other surrounding cities live there but work in Washington D.C.

-Interstate 395 runs through Alexandria, which means that the roads are congestedOpens in a new tab. with tons of people on their way to D.C. from smaller towns and cities.
+Interstate 395 runs through Alexandria, which means that the roads are congested with tons of people on their way to D.C. from smaller towns and cities.

 The rush hours occur from 6 am-9 am and 4 pm-7 pm.

-Due to extreme traffic during rush hour, any construction that needs to be done on any roads has to be conducted outside of the typical rush hours, which leads to continued congestion outside of the rush hoursOpens in a new tab., as construction workers and equipment block the roads.
+Due to extreme traffic during rush hour, any construction that needs to be done on any roads has to be conducted outside of the typical rush hours, which leads to continued congestion outside of the rush hours, as construction workers and equipment block the roads.

 16. High Cost of Living

-The cost of livingOpens in a new tab. in Alexandria is about 40% higher than the national average cost of living in the United States.
-Housing is about 113% more expensive than the national average, and the average costOpens in a new tab. of groceries is about 12% more expensive than the national average.
+The cost of living in Alexandria is about 40% higher than the national average cost of living in the United States.
+Housing is about 113% more expensive than the national average, and the average cost of groceries is about 12% more expensive than the national average.

 15. Poor Public Transportation System